Champei/code-2.0/README.md

    - `README.md` – overview and roadmap
    - `RESOURCES.md` – learn core concepts and tools
    - `PS.md` – solve problem statements/projects sequentially
-   - Additional or advanced topics can be explored via extra markdown files
 5. Track and share your progress with peers, discuss approaches, and learn collaboratively.

 ---